 I think having some tools in your anger management for migraines tool box is essential for peacefully surviving this life long condition.
 The best way I learned these was to have some professional pain counseling.

 Very few of us are born with these skills, asking for help in dealing with the chronic pain of migraines is OK!
-I can recommend this company for 24/7 online counseling in the comfort of your own home.
+That's why I wrote the migraine pain management course, so you can learn skills you need now in the comfort of your own home.

 What are some tools that work for you?
 Please share them in the Facebook comments box below.
 Sharing helps us all.